 Negotiation is a direct discussion of differences between parties involved in a family law dispute, in an effort to resolve these issues.
-Negotiation can take place over the kitchen table, at a coffee shop, or through lawyers.
+Negotiation can take place anywhere - like over the kitchen table, at a coffee shop, or through lawyers.
 Where children are involved, there will be ongoing negotiation between parents who are both involved in parenting.

 Depending on where you live and what court you are dealing with, there may be court-offered services that can help you and the other party reach agreement without going to court.
 There are also services that you can access on your own, such as Collaborative Family Law and mediation.

 Many of these processes are described on this website, and links to these sections can be found below.
-You can also learn more about these processes by reviewing the online module 'What you need to know before starting the family court process.'
+You can also learn more about these processes by reviewing the online intake module 'What you need to know before starting the family court process.'

 'ADR' stands for 'Assisted Dispute Resolution.'
 Court-assisted ADR, sometimes called 'conciliation,' is a process where both parties, either in separate meetings or together, meet with a court officer who will help the parties to focus on their situation and consider the appropriate options available to them in their court case.

 For more information about court-assisted ADR, click here.

 Mediation is a type of Assisted Dispute Resolution where a trained, impartial mediator helps the parties to reach agreements about family law issues like custody, parenting arrangements, child support, spousal support, and the division of property.
 In mediation, the mediator will assist each person to talk about their needs and issues, and will help the parties negotiate to resolve the issues in appropriate cases.

 There may be a mediation service available through some Family Court sites and through the Supreme Court (Family Division).
 Check with your local court to see if mediation is available.
 Usually, you must have an active court application to be referred to mediation through the court.